Akhil Reed Amar

-Akhil Reed Amar (born September 6, 1958) is an American legal scholar known for his expertise in U.S. constitutional law.
-He is a Sterling Professor of Law and Political Science at Yale University, where he is a leading scholar of originalism, the U.S. Bill of Rights, and criminal procedure.
-He is Yale’s only living professor to have won the University’s unofficial triple crown—a Sterling Chair for scholarship, the DeVane Medal for teaching, and the Lamar Award for alumni service.
+Akhil Reed Amar (born September 6, 1958) is an American legal scholar who is Sterling Professor of Law and Political Science at Yale University.
+He has written on a wide range of constitutional topics, including voting rights, jury reform, the Guarantee Clause, the Electoral College, jurisdiction stripping, the Bill of Rights, the Fourteenth Amendment, judicial power, American federalism, American slavery, originalism, and criminal procedure.

+After graduating from Yale Law School, Amar was a law clerk for Stephen Breyer and joined the Yale Law School faculty in 1985 at the age of 26.
+He is Yale's only living professor to have received the University's unofficial triple crown: the title of Sterling Professor for scholarship, the DeVane Medal for teaching, and the Lamar Award for alumni service.
-Born in Michigan and raised in California, Amar was an undergraduate at Yale College before receiving his legal education at Yale Law School.
-He clerked for Judge (later Justice) Stephen Breyer and then became a junior professor at Yale Law School at the age of 26.

-Amar has engaged with the American Bar Association and the Federalist Society, with his work receiving awards from both organizations.
-According to a 2021 study of lifetime scholarly citations by Fred R. Shapiro, Amar is the second most-cited American legal scholar still under age 70.
-His work has been cited in more than fifty U.S. Supreme Court cases by justices appointed by both parties, the highest among living scholars under age 70.
+His work has been cited by Supreme Court justices across the spectrum in more than 50 cases — the most of any scholar under 70.
+His work has also been cited in every federal court of appeals.
+In American law reviews, he has been cited more frequently than any other constitutional scholar under age 70.

 Early life and education

 Amar was born on September 6, 1958, in Ann Arbor, Michigan.
-He has two brothers, one of whom is Vikram Amar, who is also a legal scholar and was the dean of the University of Illinois College of Law.
+He has two brothers, one of whom is Vikram Amar, who is also a legal scholar and is a Distinguished Professor of Law at the University of California, Davis School of Law.
 His parents were young physicians from India who met at the University of Michigan.
 His father became a professor at the University of California, San Francisco.
 His middle name comes from his father's mentor, Reed M. Nesbit.

-Amar grew up in Walnut Creek, California, and graduated from Las Lomas High School in 1976.
+Amar grew up in Walnut Creek, California and was active in the Boy Scouts of America, earning the rank of Eagle Scout.
+He graduated from Las Lomas High School in 1976.
 He then attended Yale University, where he double majored in history and economics.
 He was a member of the Yale Debate Association, winning its Thacher Memorial Prize, and was chair of the Liberal Party of the Yale Political Union.

-He befriended future journalist Richard Brookhiser in his first year in college, and graduated as a resident of Ezra Stiles College.
-Amar graduated from Yale in 1980 with a Bachelor of Arts, summa cum laude, with membership in Phi Beta Kappa.
-He had developed a serious interest in history studying under professors Edmund Morgan and John Morton Blum.
+His undergraduate mentors included American historians Edmund Morgan and John Morton Blum.
+He graduated from Yale College in 1980 with a Bachelor of Arts, summa cum laude, with membership in Phi Beta Kappa.

-In 1981, Amar entered Yale Law School, where he was an editor of The Yale Law Journal and had Robert Bork as a teacher.
+In 1981, Amar entered Yale Law School, where he became an editor of The Yale Law Journal and had Robert Bork as a teacher.
+His most notable mentors in law school were Guido Calabresi, Owen Fiss, Burke Marshall, and Bruce Ackerman.
 He graduated in 1984 with a Juris Doctor degree.
 After law school, Amar was a law clerk for then-judge Stephen Breyer of the U.S. Court of Appeals for the First Circuit from 1984 to 1985.
-He interviewed for a clerkship with Justice John Paul Stevens but did not receive an offer.